 How We Can Help Your Practice Treat Adolescent Depression

-A growing number of youth are struggling with depression.
-What can we do to help them?
-A new program funded by the Michigan Health Endowment Fund offers a solution: providing rural practices in Michigan $5,000 in complimentary telehealth technology, training, and clinical resources to help expand depression treatment.
+An extraordinary number of youth are struggling with depression.
+What can you do to help?
+Join our new program, funded by the Michigan Health Endowment Fund, which provides rural practices in Michigan free telehealth technology, training, and clinical resources to help expand depression treatment.
 Watch our video to learn more!

-If you are a rural provider in Michigan who treats adolescents, you may be eligible to participate in this program.
-Known as the Responding to Adolescent Depression through Integration and Telemedicine (RAD-IT), the program is designed to expand access to screening, treatment, and specialty referrals among the growing numbers of youth struggling with depression in rural areas.
-Without the ability to access care via telehealth, many young people in rural areas would go untreated.
-This program seeks to address that.
+If you are a rural provider in Michigan who treats adolescents, you are eligible to participate in the Responding to Adolescent Depression through Integration and Telemedicine (RAD-IT) program.
+It is designed to expand access to screening, treatment, and specialty referrals among the growing numbers of youth struggling with depression in rural areas.
+Without the ability to access care via telehealth, many rural adolescents will go untreated.

 Benefits to Medical Practices